Luke Hurley

-In 2008 Luke completed a double album called Brother Sun Sister Moon with Brother Sun being the full album and Sister Moon an instrumental only version highlighting Lukes' guitar technique and style.
+In 2008 Luke completed a double album called Brother Sun Sister Moon with Brother Sun being the full album and Sister Moon an instrumental only version highlighting Luke's guitar technique and style.
 Since July 2008 Luke has been on an extended tour of UK and nearby cities.
 He was based in Dublin, Ireland for most of this time with concerts and other performances in London, Paris and Stockholm through to early January 2009.

 In 2010 Luke appears in the opening of the New Zealand movie The Insatiable Moon playing his own song.
 As well he wrote many riffs for the project and recommended his Dunedin friend Neville Copland to be composer.

 Luke currently performs publicly, on the corner of Queen and Victoria Streets, mid-town Auckland, NZ, and has done for several years.